2.3 How to choose appropriate error measure

 - Whether the data is intermittent or not.
 If it is and you are interested in point forecasts, then you should use RMSE based measures - other measures might recommend zero forecast as the best one;

-- Symmetry of distribution.
+- Symmetry of distribution of demand.
 If it is symmetric (which does not happen very often), then median will coincide with mean and geometric mean, and it would not be important, whether to use RMSE-, MAE- or RMSLE- based measure.
 In that case, just use MAE-based one;

 You can also download this flowchart in pdf format via this link.